== √Flatland³ === wip

 And if they kept walking for another $\pi E$ they’d end up at the same spot again.
 Again, are they now at the starting position, or some other even crazier place?

-Well, just extrapolating from the metric that she has, the actual ground area of a circle of radius L is $\int_0^{2 \pi} \int_0^L E \sin{\frac{l}{E}} dl d\theta = 2 \pi E^2 (1 - \cos{\frac{L}{E}})$.
+Well, just extrapolating from the metric that she has, the actual ground area of a circle of radius L is $\int_0^{2 \pi} \int_0^L E \sin{\frac{l}{E}} dl d\phi = 2 \pi E^2 (1 - \cos{\frac{L}{E}})$.
 Plugging in $\pi E$ for $L$ gives an area of $4 \pi E^2$.
 Plugging in $2 \pi E$ instead gives an area of 0.
 This implies that the first meeting point is another place, and the second meeting point is the starting point.
-So flatland is like a circle with radius $R_F = E = [TODO]$, in all directions.
+So flatland is like a circle with radius $R_F = E \approx 8 \cdot 10^6$, in all directions [9].

-I’m not sure how to make this next part feel natural, but as the finale I want Alicia to dscover that flatland is realizable in $\mathbb{R}^3$.
+I’m not sure how to make this next part feel natural, but as the finale I want Alicia to discover that flatland is realizable in $\mathbb{R}^3$.
 Maybe she starts with this last point, that it’s a circle in all directions.
 Like at $\theta = 0$, the natural representation is $\begin{pmatrix}R_F\cos{\phi}\R_F\sin{\phi}\ 0\end{pmatrix}$.
 At $\theta = \frac{\pi}{2}$, you could try to write it as $\begin{pmatrix}R_F\cos{\phi}\0\R_F\sin{\phi}\end{pmatrix}$.
 So she could try to combining them as $p = R_F \begin{pmatrix}\cos{\phi}\ \cos{\theta}\sin{\phi}\ \sin{\theta}\sin{\phi}\end{pmatrix}$.

 She would then try to re-compute the $\langle\frac{\partial p}{\partial \phi}, \frac{\partial p}{\partial \phi}\rangle$, $\langle\frac{\partial p}{\partial \phi}, \frac{\partial p}{\partial \theta}\rangle$, and $\langle\frac{\partial p}{\partial \theta}, \frac{\partial p}{\partial \theta}\rangle$ calculations from earlier to re-build the metric, this time with explicit forms for $p$.
 And she sees that it lines up exactly!
-This, along with the fact that $\langle p,p \rangle = R_F^2$, confirms without any doubt that flatland is a 2-dimensional circle in 3-dimensional space, or a “sphere” as her grandfather mentioned when she was young.
+This, along with the fact that $\langle p,p \rangle = R_F^2$, confirms without any doubt that flatland is a 2-dimensional circle in 3-dimensional space, or a “sphere” as her grandfather mentioned when she was young [10].

-Alicia and Puncto release all of this, and are properly lauded for their impact and brilliance, and their names go down in history [-].
+Alicia and Puncto release all of this, and are properly lauded for their impact and brilliance, and their names go down in history [11].

-[-] There is a link(https://en.wikipedia.org/wiki/Flatland_%282007Johnson_and_Travis_film%29#Sequel)[2012 short movie adaptation] of this book already, by the same guys who did the link(https://en.wikipedia.org/wiki/Flatland%282007_Johnson_and_Travis_film%29)[2007 Flatland short movie].
+[2] There is a link(https://en.wikipedia.org/wiki/Flatland_%282007Johnson_and_Travis_film%29#Sequel)[2012 short movie adaptation] of this book already, by the same guys who did the link(https://en.wikipedia.org/wiki/Flatland%282007_Johnson_and_Travis_film%29)[2007 Flatland short movie].

-[-] The 2012 adaptation is titled “Flatland²” in the movie’s titlecard, even though people seem to call it “Flatland 2”.
+[3] The 2012 adaptation is titled “Flatland²” in the movie’s titlecard, even though people seem to call it “Flatland 2”.
 I dislike this name.
 If the implication is that Flatland=2 (because flatland, the world, is 2D), then Flatland²=4, and I don’t know what 4 would be referring to.
 While 4th dimension does come up, it’s not the main focus of the movie.
 If Flatland=1 (because Flatland is the first movie in the series), then Flatland²=1 which doesn’t make sense.
 What, are we suppose to assume that Flatland = $\sqrt{2}$?

-[-] I keep the book’s profession of Puncto over the movie’s.
+[4] I keep the book’s profession of Puncto over the movie’s.

 And actually, while we’re on this subject, in the movie Puncto is puzzled by the angles he’s measured with radar.
 But how would he know the angle that the radar beams subtend on the distant planet?
 He can’t know it.
 The book even addresses this exact point, so it’s an odd detail to insert into the movie.

-[-] In the narrative of the book, Sphereland is written by “A. Hexagon”.
+[5] In the narrative of the book, Sphereland is written by “A. Hexagon”.
 The movies choose to interpret “A. Square”, their grandfather’s name, as “Arthur Square”.
 I had trouble coming up with a good name for our hexagon that references a famous differential or non-euclidean geometer.
 Alicia Hex, after Alicia Boole Scott who popularized the word “polytope” and did some early work in high-dimensional geometry, is the best I could come up with.

 On A. Hexagon’s gender, I’m choosing to stick to the movies and make her a woman.
-I have no strong feelings one way or the other, but people seem to be happy about the changes the movies made to gender and pysiology in flatland, so I’m keeping it.
+I have no strong feelings one way or the other, but people seem to be happy about the changes the movies made to gender and physiology in flatland, so I’m keeping it.
 A. Hexagon is Alicia Hex, a woman and a hexagon.

-[-] In the original book, Square is imprisoned for the rest of his life for his prosthelization of the 3rd dimension.
-That’s because the book is in large part a social commentary, which means it has to leave you feeling bad about “society”.
+[11] In the original book, Square is imprisoned for the rest of his life for his prosthelization of the 3rd dimension.
+That’s because the book is in large part a social commentary, which means it has to leave you feeling bad about “society” or whatever.
 But the later self-proclaimed sequels, including this one, largely do away with the social commentary.

 I think what the first book did with its two subjects was cool and clever.
 But this pitch isn’t about social commentary.
 It’s about teaching and celebrating beautiful and clever math concepts.
-So an ending that reflects this is apropriate I think.
+So an ending that reflects this is appropriate I think.